Jchanel-1/MSAFed/README.md

 # MSAFed
-The code will be released once after our paper is accepted
+The code will be released after our paper is accepted